 Last week, Congress passed the Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, funding three key appropriations accounts for Fiscal Year 2026, including the Indian Health Service.

-Once signed into law by the President minibus provides full-year funding through September 30, 2026, for the Indian Health Service, Bureau of Indian Affairs, and Bureau of Indian Education.
-This legislation provides $8.05 billion for the Indian Health Service, a small decrease from Fiscal Year 2025.
+Once signed into law by the President, the minibus provides full-year funding through September 30, 2026, for the Indian Health Service, Bureau of Indian Affairs, and Bureau of Indian Education.
+This legislation provides $8.05 billion for the Indian Health Service overall, including $5.05 billion for IHS Services and $809.22 million for IHS Facilities, a 1.3% increase over FY 2025.
 Additionally, the legislation includes $5.31 billion in advance appropriations for Fiscal Year 2027, a historic and critical inclusion for the future.

 Key Line-Item Funding: